Updated , Published at 1:01 PM PHT,

 Certificate of Registration

 With your Certificate of Registration secured, you can apply for the Authority to Print.
 This is the authority to have your invoices printed by an authorized printer.
-Previous to the year 2023, there was an expiry of five years for all business receipts and invoices.
+Prior to the year , there was an expiry of five years for all business receipts and invoices.
 Now there is none.

-This step is a decision the business owner needs to make.
+This step is a decision the BMBE (MSME) owner needs to make.
 You can begin with manual books of accounts.
 Or you can use a digital system for accounting.
 This decision is important if you are just beginning.
-A graduate of any Business Management degree or any degree in Commerce will need to know the actual accounting required by the Bureau of Internal Revenue.
+A graduate of any Business Management degree or any degree in Commerce will need to understand the actual accounting required by the Bureau of Internal Revenue.

-Whatever your form of business, (sole proprietor, one-person corporation, partnership, or corporation), an organized accounting system is important.
-You can contract an accountant or have one of your hired employees study it through free or paid webinars given by PICPA (Philippine Institute of Certified Public Accountants) in partnership with the Polytechnic University of the Philippines.
+Whatever your form of business (sole proprietor, one-person corporation, partnership, or corporation), an organized accounting system is important.
+You can contract an accountant or have one of your hired employees study it through free or paid webinars given by Philippine Institute of Certified Public Accountants (PICPA) in partnership with the Polytechnic University of the Philippines.
 PICPA has offered an "Accounting for Non-Accountants" (AFNA) program in the past, which is free and covers topics from business transactions to taxation.

-For manual book of accounts a journal, ledger and two columnar books for cash receipts journal and cash disbursement journal is required.
+For a manual book of accounts, a journal, a ledger, and two columnar books for cash receipts journal and cash disbursement journal are required.
 There are other manual books of accounts needed if your business is VAT-registered.
-Whether VAT or non-VAT, the manual books of accounts have to be stamped by the B.I.R. officer in charge of the books at the B.I.R. branch of Pasig City in Estancia Mall 5/F.
+Whether VAT or non-VAT, the manual books of accounts have to be stamped by the B.I.R. officer in charge of the books at the B.I.R. branch of Pasig City in Estancia Mall, 5/F.

-Business is about people, money, laws, institutions, and ("ahem") good manners and responsibility
+Business is about people, money, laws, institutions, practicing good manners, and exercising the right use of freedom and responsibility - especially, social responsibility.

-If you need to hire workers, you can ask advice from the local branch of the Department of Labor and Employment.
+If you need to hire workers, you can ask for advice from your local branch of the Department of Labor and Employment (DOLE).

 Tips from Rosauro's Legacy Archive

 Be hands-on with your business.
 Make time for it.
-The more you work, the more you can produce the profit you need.
-The more you can help the economy in nation-building.
-And you can make your dreams come true.
+The more you work smartly with AI apps as your tools, the more you can produce the income and connections you need.
+With the right focus, no matter the size of your Philippine MSME, you not only help the PH economy in nation-building, but you also learn to love and enjoy your work, and take necessary steps to make your dreams and hopes come true.

-All government agencies are in Facebook, X (Twitter), and LinkedIn.
-If you have an account in any of these three social media networks, you can easily update yourself with any news that is relevant to your business.
-You can also update on banks and corporations in which the industry of your business is networked with.
+All government agencies mentioned above are on Facebook, X (Twitter), and LinkedIn.
+If you have an account in any of these three social media networks, you can easily update on any news relevant to your Philippine MSME.
+You can also update on banks and corporations where the industry of your business is networked.

 Be aware of the schedules of your tax obligations.
 Failure to pay on time incurs penalty fees.
-Tax compliance is a must in business.
+Tax compliance is a must in all types of businesses - Micro, Small, Medium, or Large.

 Summary